hweidner/check-mk-goodies/README.md

 # Checkmk goodies

-Some useful Linux checks for the [Checkmk](https://checkmk.com) monitoring system.
+Some useful Linux checks and integrations for the [Checkmk](https://checkmk.com) monitoring system.

-Currently, all the checks are
+Most of the scripts are
 [Checkmk local checks](https://checkmk.com/cms_localchecks.html).
 They are used together with the Checkmk Linux agent.

 **Some of these scripts do not work with Checkmk 2.0.0 and 2.0.0p1, due to a bug in the "local" check plugin.**
-Use Checkmk version 2.0.0p2 or newer, and ensure to install the latest Linux agent on all monitored systems, or use Checkmk 1.6 or older.
+Use Checkmk version 2.0.0p2 or newer, and ensure to install the latest Linux agent on all monitored systems.
+You can also run the local check scripts using Checkmk 1.6 or older, but compatibility to Checkmk less than 2.0 will be dropped in the near future.
+The autobp script requires Checkmk 2.1.

 ## Installation

-To use these scripts, you need to install the
-[Linux Agent for Checkmk](https://checkmk.com/cms_agent_linux.html).
+To use the Local Check scripts, you need to install the [Linux Agent for Checkmk](https://checkmk.com/cms_agent_linux.html).

 Put the scripts under the "local" directory of the Linux agent, which is